Former AFL-CIO President John Sweeney dies at age 86 - WTMJ

 WASHINGTON (AP) — John Sweeney, who spent 14 years steering the AFL-CIO through a time of declining union membership and rising internal dissent, has died.
 He was 86.

-He died on Monday at his home in Bethesda, Maryland, AFL-CIO national media manager Carolyn Bobb said.
+He died on Monday at his home in Bethesda, Maryland, AFL-CIO communications deputy director Carolyn Bobb said.
 The cause of his death wasn’t immediately disclosed.

 Sweeney was credited with transforming the nation’s largest labor federation into a political powerhouse more firmly aligned with the Democratic Party, as well as with civil rights, environmental and anti-poverty groups.